Famous Rivers in Ottawa and their Tributaries

 5.2 Location

 This river flows through the eastern Ontario region after originating in the highlands of the Algonquin Provincial Park.
-It then travels eastward and passes through towns such as Madawaska, Combermere, and Palmer Rapids and joins the Ottawa River in the town of Arnprior.
+It then travels eastward and passes through towns such as Madawaska, Combermere, and Palmer Rapids, joining the Ottawa River in the town of Arnprior.

 5.3 Function